- Q: What qualifies the people behind the Jobs Rated Study to tell us what the best and worst jobs are?

 - Q: I know people who work (or worked) at some of the top rated jobs in your study, yet they tell me of the high unemployment and the many difficulties in the field.
 How can these jobs possibly be rated so high?

-A: No matter how "healthy" a profession may be, there will always be workers having difficulties, especially with unemployment during these tough economic times.
+A: In any profession no matter how “healthy” it may be, there are always workers having difficulty, especially with unemployment during these tough economic times.
 Unlike anecdotal “evidence” that one hears from friends or acquaintances, the Jobs Rated study is based on extensive polling, mainly from the U.S. Bureau of Labor Statistics, which surveys 100s and often 1,000s of workers at each job.
 Our Jobs Rated study is very well documented with reliable, up-to-date data from the nation at large.
 In sum, don’t believe everything you hear unless it can be well documented.

-Additionally, things like unemployment rates are often regional phenomena.
-Actuaries, one of the highest rated jobs, who live in Connecticut where so many insurance companies are located – and are suffering from the economic crisis – might be unemployed.
-Yet in the upper Midwest, which has the lowest unemployment in U.S., actuaries may be doing very well.
+Additionally, unemployment rates are often regional phenomena.
+For example, Actuaries, named one of the highest rated jobs, who live in Connecticut (where so many insurance companies are located) may be unemployed, whereas in the upper Midwest, (which has the lowest unemployment in U.S.), actuaries may hardly be suffering.

 - Q: Why are most blue-collar jobs rated lower than most white-collar jobs?